 You would have to pay income and resident tax.
 In dollar terms, your salary would be around $2500 per month.

 Salaries in private language school would be in the same range for full-time English teaching positions.
 Part-time teachers earn around ¥125,000 ($1200) per month.

 Japan is a great place for eating out.
 There are restaurants to cater to every price range and taste.
 The bill for a quick bite at an inexpensive restaurant will be around $8-10.
-Perhaps, you can get a better sense of the costs when comparing the costs of lunch at McDonald’s!
+Perhaps, you can get a better sense of the costs when comparing lunch at McDonald’s!
 A McMeal in a Japanese city will cost you around $6.
-A three-course meal at a midscale restaurant will set you back by around $40.
+A three-course meal at a midscale restaurant will set you back by about $40.

 Japan is an exciting and beautiful destination.
 You may feel a sense of alienation initially given the vast cultural differences and the language barrier.
 But once you settle in and immerse yourself in the Japanese way of life, you will appreciate the uniqueness of this land and its people.

 After your workday, several other activities can keep you busy.
-Cities like Tokyo are buzzing, happening places and you could spend your off time enjoying Japanese cuisine, learning more about Japanese cinema, imbibing the zen mindfulness philosophy and trying to fine-tune your anime skills.
+Cities like Tokyo are buzzing, happening places.
+You could spend your off time enjoying Japanese cuisine, learning more about Japanese cinema, imbibing the zen mindfulness philosophy and trying to fine-tune your anime skills.

-There are plenty of options for outdoor adventure in the hiking trails, ski slopes, bicycle tours and – what must be considered one of Japan’s well-kept secrets – the surfing spots.
+There are plenty of outdoor adventure options in the hiking trails, ski slopes, bicycle tours, and what must be considered one of Japan’s well-kept secrets – the surfing spots.

 Some experiences are exclusive to Japan.
 These should be included in your must-do list for Japan.